 I always expect trouble when it's a new studio.

-I think it's a good idea.
+I think it's a good thing.

-Trouble trouble is following us.
+Trouble is following us.

 No, it just is what it is.

-You just if you don't if you come in and you're expecting everything to work perfectly in a new studio, you're out of your mind.
+You just, if you don't, if you come in and you're expecting everything to work perfectly in a new studio, you're out of your mind.

-It's never gonna happen.
+It's never going to happen.

-And you got to work out the kinks, and then it happens over, you know, course of a week, and then you just never have a problem, usually again, or very rarely.
+And then you just never have a problem usually again, or very rarely.

-have uh have were put up over the years by Democratic Congresses, Congresses, and state legislators, and you know, I mean, you know, the president did raise a very good question.
+And, you know, I mean, you know, the president did raise a very good question.

 Where does it end?

-It just I just think it's raising interesting issues.
+It just, I just think it's raising interesting issues.

-Baltimore's mayor called for the removal of four Confederate war monuments and carted them away in the dead of night.
+And we saw over the weekend that, well, I guess it was later in the week last week, Baltimore's mayor called for the removal of four Confederate war monuments and carted them away in the dead of night.

-Two unidentified people taping a sign that says the future is racial and economic justice on the monument.
+And a video that was posted on Monday shows the monument being smashed, two unidentified people taping a sign that says the future is racial and economic justice on the monument.

-You have uh the Florida cop killer.
+You have the Florida cop killer.

 This was in Kissimmee.

-If you what were watching the news at all last week, our thoughts and prayers go out to these the families of these brave men and women that are on the front lines defending all of us every day.
+If you were watching the news at all last week, our thoughts and prayers go out to the families of these brave men and women that are on the front lines defending all of us every day.

-But the guy allegedly ambushed and and killing two Cassimmee police officers Friday night is a self-professed member of an extremist group who appears to be upset by the events in Charlottesville last week, and he was arrested and charged with first degree murder and the killing of officer Sam Howard and Matthew Baxter.
+But the guy allegedly ambushed and killing two Kissimme police officers Friday night is a self-professed member of an extremist group who appears to be upset by the events in Charlottesville last week.

 And he allegedly opened fire on the officers before they could even draw their service weapons.